Radiation and Food Safety

 * Nuclides produced either directly by nuclear fission or by the radioactive decay of such nuclides.
 For example, I-131 from the nuclear fission of uranium-235 (U-235).

-2.7 Under what circumstances will the CFS apply the section 78B of the Public Health and Municipal Services Ordinance to prohibit food import?
+2.7 Under what circumstances will the CFS apply the section 30 of the Food Safety Ordinance to prohibit food import?

 2.8 How to assess the internal radiation dose (internal dose) received through our diet?